Tony Award nominated songwriter whose credits include...

 About Debbie Zavitson

-Music industry vet Music industry vet Debbie Zavitson owns and operates her new venture Debbie Z Entertainment, a full service publishing, management, artist development and independent song plugging company.
+Debbie Zavitson is a music industry veteran who owns and operates Debbie Z Entertainment, a full service publishing, management, artist development and independent song plugging company.
 The writer roster includes award-winning songwriter Vip Vipperman (Reba, Trace Adkins), Phillip Lammonds (Josh Turner, Blake Shelton, Hootie and the Blowfish), Curb Music Publishing, Jay Lazaroff (written music for over 100 film and TV shows including Survivor and The Apprentice), award-winning Canadian singer/songwriter Jess Moskaluke and emerging group Rocket Club.

 Debbie began her career in the entertainment business as a singer performing throughout the country.
 She moved to Music City and landed a job with then independent producer Doug Johnson running his publishing company.
 Zavitson has discovered No. 1 hits including ACM Song of the Year 'I Love the Way You Love Me', and Blake Shelton's 'Austin'.
 She has worked in A&R at Sony and Giant Records, and in artist management with Shelton as her first artist.
 Debbie teaches Publisher Song Feedback and Mentoring at SongU.com.